-Keizan Scott Sensei is a teacher within the White Plum lineage established by Taizan Maezumi Roshi.
-In 2014 Keizan Scott Sensei was nominated and elected as a full board member of White Plum Asanga and is acting representative for Europe including the UK.
+Keizan Roshi is a teacher within the White Plum lineage established by Taizan Maezumi Roshi.
+In 2014 Keizan Roshi was nominated and elected as a full board member of White Plum Asanga and is acting representative for Europe including the UK.

 Maezumi Roshi (1931-1995) was one of the great pioneers of modern Zen, who opened up a unique tradition of Buddhist practice to a worldwide movement.